threepwave/solidity-boilerplate/README.md

 1. Install dependencies: `npm install`

 ## Usage
-Query contract's `getSeed()` function once (and console.log the output) - `npm run build`.
+`npm run build` - Query contract's `getSeed()` function once (and console.log the output).

-Watch for changes to the contract and re-compile/deploy if we make changes - `npm run dev` (Note: changes to build.js will not trigger a re-compile/deploy)
+`npm run watch` - Watch for changes to the contract and re-compile/deploy if we make changes (Note: changes to build.js will not trigger a re-compile/deploy).

 ## How does it work?